AhmedKhaled146/AhmedKhaled146/README.md

 ## About Me
 I am Ahmed Khaled.
 I graduated from the Faculty of Science, Tanta University, Computer Science Department, in 2022.
-I joined the <samp color=blue>Institute of Information Technology</samp> and graduated from the Full Stack Department using Python and React.
+I joined the Institute of Information Technology and graduated from the Full Stack Department using Python and React.

 I'm an enthusiastic and dedicated entry-level Full Stack web developer.
 I come with a strong foundation in web development, a passion for learning, and a commitment to delivering high-quality work.